Loved Mr. Peabody & Sherman? Here Are 7 Movies You Will Also Like

 6. How to Train Your Dragon (2010)

 Although the crux of Chris Sanders and Dean DeBlois’ animated fantasy film is the unlikely connection between a boy and a dragon, the boy’s relationship with his father is quintessential to the plot as well.
 Hiccup’s (voiced by Jay Baruchel) bond with Toothless goes against everything that his father Stoick the Vast (Gerald Butler) has taught him.
-Dragons and men are supposed to mortal enemies, that is the norm of the world.
+Dragons and men are supposed to be mortal enemies; that is the norm of the world.
 Their growing friendship challenges those age-old beliefs and forces both sides to at least consider the possibility of co-existence.

 5. The Incredibles (2004)